timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 input and re-projected defocused images are printed out by PhaseRetrieval.exe before the end of the execution, so these can be checked by the user.

-Parameter 23 can be equal to 0 or 1.
+Parameter 24 can be equal to 0 or 1.
 When this parameter is set to 0, the multislice reprojection of the reconstructed 3D potential is not applied.
 When this parameter is set to 1, the multislice reprojection of the reconstructed 3D potential is applied.
-When this parameter is set to 1 and Parameter 28 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 27 and the multislice reprojection is applied to the imported potential.
-This is preceded by the renormalization of the imported potential according to Parameter 22, with the rescaled potential saved in the GRD or TIFF files with the names that are obtained from the names defined by Parameter 27 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
-When Parameter 23 is equal to 1, the defocused complex amplitudes are calculated at the angular positions defined in the file specified in Parameter 2.
+When this parameter is set to 1 and Parameter 29 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 28 and the multislice reprojection is applied to the imported potential.
+This is preceded by the renormalization of the imported potential according to Parameter 23, with the rescaled potential saved in the GRD or TIFF files with the names that are obtained from the names defined by Parameter 28 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
+When Parameter 24 is equal to 1, the defocused complex amplitudes are calculated at the angular positions defined in the file specified in Parameter 2.
 These defocused complex amplitudes are saved in the GRC files with the names that correspond to those in Parameter 2, but with the file extension always replaced by ".grc" and the letter "R" inserted at the end of the filename, immediately preceding the file extension.
-These file are saved in the folder specified in Parameter 29.
+These file are saved in the folder specified in Parameter 30.

-Parameter 24 defines the slice thickness in angstroms for the multislice algorithm used for the reprojection of the reconstructed or imported 3D potential.
+Parameter 25 defines the slice thickness in angstroms for the multislice algorithm used for the reprojection of the reconstructed or imported 3D potential.
 If the reprojection is not performed, this parameter is ignored.

-Parameter 25 can be equal to 0 or 1.
+Parameter 26 can be equal to 0 or 1.
 When this parameter is set to 0, the peak localization in the reconstructed 3D potential is not performed.
 When this parameter is set to 1, the peak localization in the reconstructed 3D potential is performed.
-When this parameter is set to 1 and Parameter 28 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 27 and the peak localization is performed in the imported 3D potential.
-This is preceded by the renormalization of the imported potential according to Parameter 22, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 29 and with the names that are obtained from the names defined by Parameter 27, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
-The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 29, and with the names that are obtained from the names defined by Parameter 27, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
+When this parameter is set to 1 and Parameter 29 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 28 and the peak localization is performed in the imported 3D potential.
+This is preceded by the renormalization of the imported potential according to Parameter 23, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 30 and with the names that are obtained from the names defined by Parameter 28, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
+The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 30, and with the names that are obtained from the names defined by Parameter 28, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
 The positions of the located peaks, as well as their intensities, will be also saved in a Kirkland-type XYZ molecular file, provided that the number of peaks is less than a pre-defined maximum (currently this is set to 500,000; this is done in order to avoid extremely large XYZ files to be saved on a hard disk, which may take a very long time and occupy a lot of disk space).
-The name of this XYZ file is created from the name template defined by Parameter 27, but with inserted letter "A" at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
-This file is also saved in the folder specified in Parameter 29.
+The name of this XYZ file is created from the name template defined by Parameter 28, but with inserted letter "A" at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
+This file is also saved in the folder specified in Parameter 30.

-Parameter 26 defines the length (in angstroms) of the side of a moving cubic area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
+Parameter 27 defines the length (in angstroms) of the side of a moving parallelepiped area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
 Note that we exclude the "atom_size"-wide vicinity of the outer boundary from this search, as we expect that this vicinity may oten contain artefacts.
-If the peak localization is not performed, parameter 26 is ignored.
+If the peak localization is not performed, parameter 27 is ignored.

-Parameter 27 contains a fully specified pathname for the output or input files (in GRD format  or uncompressed 32-bit floating-point TIFF format) containing 2D sections of the 3D electrostatic potential where the potential is either reconstructed by this program or was produced previously and saved in these files (the behaviour depends on the values of Parameter 28).
+Parameter 28 contains a fully specified pathname for the output or input files (in GRD format  or uncompressed 32-bit floating-point TIFF format) containing 2D sections of the 3D electrostatic potential where the potential is either reconstructed by this program or was produced previously and saved in these files (the behaviour depends on the values of Parameter 29).
 Note that here the pathname contains a "template" for the eventual output filenames which PhaseRetrieval.exe creates by inserting numbers that correspond to the z-index of a (xy) plane with a 2D section of the 3D potential.
-As a result, when a filename template "out.grd" is given in this parameter, the actual filenames with the 3D potential may look like "out000.grd, out001.grd,..., out255.grd", if 256 (xy) planes are specified as a consequence of the values in Parameters 7 and 16.
+As a result, when a filename template "out.grd" is given in this parameter, the actual filenames with the 3D potential may look like "out000.grd, out001.grd,..., out255.grd", if 256 (xy) planes are specified as a consequence of the values in Parameters 7 and 17.

-Parameter 28 can be equal to 0 or 1.
+Parameter 29 can be equal to 0 or 1.
 When this parameter is set to 0, the DHT reconstruction of the 3D potential from defocused images is performed.
-When this parameter is set to 1, the previously calculated 3D potential is imported from files specified in Parameter 27.
+When this parameter is set to 1, the previously calculated 3D potential is imported from files specified in Parameter 28.

-Parameter 29 contains a fully specified pathname for the output of various auxiliary files.
+Parameter 30 contains a fully specified pathname for the output of various auxiliary files.
 The specified folder must already exist in an accessible location.

-Parameter 30 contains the desired number of worker threads to launch during the execution of PhaseRetrieval.exe.
+Parameter 31 contains the desired number of worker threads to launch during the execution of PhaseRetrieval.exe.
 The recommend number is equal to the hyper-threading capacity of one's computer (often, this number is equal to the number of available CPU cores times 2), minus 1 (one thread may be reserved for the "main user thread" that leaves the computer responsive to